 Common causes of hip pain can involve a variety of muscle imbalance issues.
-The most common causes of hip pain include IT band syndrome, Greater trochanteric bursitis, Piriformis syndrome, Sciatica, tight hamstrings, tight quadriceps, and general degeneration of the hip joint.
-Candidates for a total hip replacement usually fall under some type of arthritic category.
-The most common arthritis conditions that may lead to a total hip replacement include osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, and avascular necrosis.
+The most common causes of hip pain include IT band syndrome, Greater trochanteric bursitis, Piriformis syndrome, Sciatica, labral tear, tight hamstrings, tight quadriceps, and general degeneration of the hip joint.

 What are the Symptoms of Hip Pain?

 Symptoms of hip pain include:

 Sharp pain or pinch in the front of the hip

 Dull ache in the back or side of the hip

 Pain in the front or side of the thigh running down to the knee joint

 Grinding or popping within the hip joint

 Fall or suspected fracture

 Unable to move at the hip joint